What is the Gaza Strip? Here's what to know

 The strip has been under a blockade by Israel and Egypt, restricting the movement of people and goods since Hamas seized control of the territory in 2007.
 Israel controls its airspace and shoreline, as well as what goods can cross Gaza's borders.

-Gaza is home to more than 2 million Palestinians — 1.7 million of whom are Palestinian refugees, according to the United Nations Relief and Works Agency for Palestinian Refugees in the Near East.
+Gaza is home to more than 2 million Palestinians — 1.7 million of whom are Palestinian refugees, according to UNRWA, the U.N.
+Palestinian relief agency.

 The charity Save the Children says children make up almost half of Gaza's population.